This topic describes invocation methods, concurrency, limits, and retry mechanism for functions.

 - Synchronous invocation: After an event is processed by a function, the result is directly returned.
 For example, invoking a function in the console is a synchronous invocation.

 - Asynchronous invocation: After an event is added to the internal queue of Function Compute, the request ID is returned.
 Function Compute ensures that events in the queue are reliably processed later.
 For example, invoking a function by using an Object Storage Service (OSS) event trigger is an asynchronous invocation.
-For more information about asynchronous invocation, see Manage asynchronous invocation configuration.
+For more information about asynchronous invocation, see Manage asynchronous invocation configurations.

 - When you use the fcli tool or an SDK to invoke a function, you can specify whether to use synchronous or asynchronous invocation.